project-flotta/project-flotta.github.io/_posts/2022-03-02-getting-started-project-flotta.markdown

   - guide
   - flotta

-summary-1: Getting started guide with flotta
+summary-1: Getting started guide with Flotta
 ---
-In this blog post series we would like to show you how to get started with the `Flotta` project.
+In this blog post series we would like to show you how to get started with the _Flotta_ project.
-The `Flotta` operator is the Kubernetes operator used to manage the workloads of the edge devices via Kubernetes API.
+The _Flotta_ operator is the Kubernetes operator used to manage the workloads of the edge devices via Kubernetes API.
 In order to manage the edgedevices and workloads you need to have Kubernetes or OpenShift up and running.
-Unfortunately the `Flotta` operator is not yet published on the operator hub, so we have to deploy it manually from the github repo.
+Unfortunately the _Flotta_ operator is not yet published on the operator hub, so we have to deploy it manually from the github repo.

 ### Install Prerequisites for Flotta Operator
 Following are the prerequisites: